paolaUWB/QuasarResearchWebsite/README.md

         * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
         ```
     1. Follow the link on the last line to see if it runs.
 Your default internet browser should open to the home page of the website.
-    1. Check that the images are loading correctly by going to the "Data Access" page, clicking on a row and seeing if the image shows up.
+    1. Check that the images are loading correctly by going to the "Data Access" page under "Research", clicking on a row and seeing if the image shows up.
     1. Voila!
-Hopefully it is working :)

    ## User Management
+   _ _ _ _
    1. The user database and login system follows these two tutorials

         1. https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database